Albuquerque, New Mexico Population 2020

 Albuquerque is the largest city in New Mexico and is located in the central region of the state along the Rio Grande.
 With a 2012 population of 555,400, Albuquerque is the 32nd largest city in the United States.
-The estimated 2014 population of Albuquerque is just 558,000, a slight increase from the 2010 census figures of 545,800.
+The most recent estimated population of Albuquerque is 560,218, a slight increase from the 2010 census figures of 545,800.

 According to the 2000 census, 35.5% of the state's population is bilingual, with most speaking Spanish and English.
 In part due to its diversity, the city was named as the most creative medium-sized city in the country.

 Albuquerque was founded in 1706 as a Spanish colonial outpost.
 For much of its early history, it was a farming community and military outpost, and the sheep-herding center of the region.
-After 1821, Mexico also had a military garrison in the city.
+After 1821, Mexico also had an army garrison in the city.

 By 1900, the city had a population of 8,000 with modern amenities.
 Around this time, New Mexico became a haven for many tuberculosis patients who came for the dry climate and treatments.
 Two of the largest hospitals in the American Southwest, Presbyterian Hospital and St. Joseph Hospital, began around this time.